LocalGovDigital/localo/index.md

   <h1>Localo</h1>
 </div>

-This project's goal is to author, through community consensus, **international open government data specifications** relating to the legislative branch of government, so that civil society can spend less time transforming data and more time applying it to the problems they face.
-A related goal is to make it easier for civic developers to create government transparency, monitoring and engagement websites, by developing reusable open source components that implement the specifications.
-Although the data specification is designed primarily for open government use cases, many other use cases are supported.
+This project's goal is to author, through community consensus, **local government data specifications** relating to the services and information provided by local government.
+A related goal is to make it easier for civic developers to create additional software built on these standards.

 <h2 id="principles">Principles</h2>